-Present in their paintings, pottery, and even tattoos, Celtic knots later were adopted by Christians as a symbol of the Holy Trinity and used to decorate churches and religious manuscripts.
+Present in their paintings, pottery, and even tattoos, Viking knots later were adopted by Christians as a symbol of the Holy Trinity and used to decorate churches and religious manuscripts.

 Vikings used Celtic knots, but there are significant differences between the symbols used by old druids and those that embellish the fierce warriors’ ale horns.
 We will walk through the history and differences of these interwoven patterns used by both Celtic and Norse cultures.